davidrumseymapcenter/screens-homepage/_pages/ws_how_to.md

 # Audio

-All audio settings are found by selecting the "Audio" icon on the right-hand side bar of the CineNet tablets.
+All audio settings are found by selecting the "Audio" icon on the right-hand side bar of the 4x4 CineNet tablet.
 Doing so will bring up a menu that looks like this:

 #include image